DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/controllers.rst

 Connecting via WiFi
 ___________________

 For those who just want to run trains and not use any other control software, the simplest method to get going is to download a compatible phone or tablet app and connect directly from your wireless device to the |EX-CS|.
-You need a CS with a WiFi Shield.
+You need a Command Station with a WiFi Shield.
 Here is an image that represents a direct connection.

 .. image:: /_static/images/throttles/throttle_wifi_direct.png
    :alt:  WiFi Throttle Direct to CS